Discover: Majors and Minors at UT Arlington

 - What better way to find out if you like a major than to take an introductory course?
 Several intro-level courses count toward your University Core Requirements (courses you will need no matter your major), and others can be worthwhile electives.
 Talk with your academic advisor about your options.

-- In addition, UT Arlington offers a one-credit hour Major Exploration Course (UNIV 1131 sections 004 and 005).
+- In addition, UT Arlington offers a one-credit hour Major Exploration Course (UNIV 1131).
 You'll find out more about yourself and the majors offered here at UT Arlington, and you will hear from speakers from various departments on campus.
 View information about available sections for the upcoming semester on our course website.
 If you are interested in signing-up for this course, email the University Advising Center.

 If you are considering a career as a health professional, seek information through UT Arlington's Health Profession Advising in the College of Science.
 Their website will give you details about programs of study at UT Arlington, admissions to professional schools, student organizations, and more.